Subscribe by Email

-***This essay was written by CityLIS student Camilla Paffey in April 2019.
-It is reproduced here with the author’s permission as part of our CityLIS Writes initiative.*** The means by which academics have traditionally disseminated their findings has a rich … Continue reading
+***This guide was written by CityLIS student James Calvert in April 2019.
+It is reproduced here with the author’s permission as part of our CityLIS Writes initiative.*** The guide contains a collection of resources Greek myths and ancient Greek culture. … Continue reading

 ***Adel Szeheres, Marta Szczutek, Sarah and Wai-ting Cheung*** Digital collections are at the forefront of change in the digital world – able to respond quickly to new trends they are having an impact on communities, culture and the culture sector. … Continue reading

 ***Xiaiqin Zhang, Zoi Pegiadou, Luke Buckley and Nicolas Dunn*** The Morning: After an introduction the first presentation was hosted by Daniel Pett, who talked about ‘Cultural Heritage Digital Collections’ and what could be done with them.
 One of the points … Continue reading

 ***Wanting Wang, Valentina Dine and Valerie Valentine*** The British Labs symposium brought together a vast amount of new ideas and innovations that used the British Library’s digital collections and data to the table.
 It showed us the applications of learnt … Continue reading